Bonita Ely: Early life and education

-Ely was born in Mildura and raised in Robinvale, Latji Latji country, a town on the banks of the Murray River in the Mallee region of north western Victoria, with her elder sister and two brothers.
-Her family grew oranges and grapevines on a block of land her father, a World War II veteran, received through the Soldier Settlement Scheme.
-In a 2019 oral history interview for the State Library of Queensland, Ely describes her childhood as a creative one, where she was encouraged by her parents to try anything.
-She recalls drawing from an early age, even before starting school, using sticks to draw in the dirt and charcoal discarded from the wood stove to draw on the external walls of the pickers' hut.
+Ely was born in Mildura and raised in Robinvale, in Latji Latji country, a town on the banks of the Murray River in the Mallee region of north western Victoria, with her elder sister and two brothers.
+Her family grew oranges and grapes on a block of land her father, a World War II veteran, received through the Soldier Settlement Scheme.
+In a 2019 oral history interview for the State Library of Queensland, Ely describes her childhood as creative, where she was encouraged by her parents to try anything.
+She recalls drawing from an early age, even before starting school, using sticks to draw in the dirt and charcoal discarded from the wood stove to draw on the walls of the tin pickers' hut.

 Following high school in Robinvale, Ely moved to Melbourne to study painting at Caulfield Technical College, where she was taught by Pam Hallandal.
-After completing a Certificate of Art (Painting) in 1966, Ely worked for a year as a secondary school arts teacher in Warrnambool Technical College, before returning to Melbourne to study at the Prahran College of Fine Arts, where she was taught by Clive Murray White and influenced by the Fluxus movement, completing a Diploma of Fine Arts (Sculpture) in 1969.
+After completing a Certificate of Art (Painting) in 1966, Ely worked for a year as a secondary school arts teacher in Warrnambool Secondary Technical College, before returning to Melbourne to study at the Prahran College of Fine Arts, where she was taught by Clive Murray White and influenced by the Fluxus movement, completing a Diploma of Fine Arts (Sculpture) in 1969.

-She received a Master of Art (Fine Arts) in 1991 from the Sydney College of the Arts, University of Sydney, and was awarded a Doctor of Philosophy in 2009 from the University of Western Sydney for a thesis researching the influences of Taoist philosophy and cultural practices on contemporary art practice.
+She received a Master of Art (Fine Arts) in 1999 from the Sydney College of the Arts, University of Sydney, and was awarded a Doctor of Philosophy in 2009 from the University of Western Sydney for a thesis researching the influences of Taoist philosophy and cultural practices on contemporary art practice.

 Academic career

-Ely lectured in sculpture, performance and installation studies at the University of New South Wales Art & Design Faculty from 1990 to 2017, retiring as Honorary Associate Professor of the faculty.
+Elys first academic employment was at Prahran College of Fine Art teaching Sculpture.
+She also ran performance workshops following the performances, "Jabiluka UO2", addressing Aboriginal land rights in 1979 and "Murray River Punch" in the early 80s addressing the pollution of the Murray River.
+Performance was a new art form then.